UPDATED on 4/24/21

 So bitcoin could be useful if the ordinary banking system collapses, but again, this is a motive for using bitcoin as a store of value because it could become useful as a form of money at some point if our ordinary monetary system collapses.

-5) Bitcoin is expensive to store and gets more expensive and environmentally destructive as the bitcoin economy expands.
+5) Bitcoin is expensive to store and gets more expensive and environmentally destructive to manage as the bitcoin economy expands (see below).

 6) Bitcoin transactions are extremely expensive and slow relative to dollar transactions in the conventional banking system.
 This is one of the biggest failures of bitcoin as a money.
 As Marketwatch points out, “Credit cards can settle 5,000 transactions per second.
 One bitcoin transaction takes 10 minutes.”
 Visa and Mastercard charge about 3% transaction fee which is a ridiculously large, inefficient monopolistic fee.
 Hopefully a blockchain technology will someday be able compete with the banks to force down their fees at some point, but so far the credit card duopoly is safe because bitcoin transactions are much more expensive than Mastercard: